yabellini/docs.carpentries.org/topic_folders/governance/executive-council.md

 This committee can be chaired by any member of the Executive Council.

 **Roles & Responsibilities**
-- Evaluating The Carpentries programs and services
+- Evaluate The Carpentries programs and services
-- Making recommendations to strengthen programs and services in line with the Carpentries mission, vision, and strategic plan
+- Make recommendations to strengthen programs and services in line with the Carpentries mission, vision, and strategic plan

 ### Contacting the Executive Council
 If you have a question or concern for the Executive Council,